r08b46009/VLSI/HW4/README.md

 - places the cell into a cluster,
 - merges overlapping clusters when necessary.

-After legalization, the final cell positions are snapped to row/site locations and written to the output placement file.
+After legalization, the final cell positions are snapped to row locations and written to the output placement file.

 ## Optimization Strategies